GRANT PROGRAMS

 Terms up to three (3) years

-• Our next Rose application period will be open mid-June through mid-July.
+Our next Daffodil application period will be open from Monday, June 16 through Friday, July 18.

-• Organizations must have operating expenses in excess of $500,000 to be considered for a Daffodil Grant
+Organizations must have operating expenses in excess of $500,000 from the most recently completed fiscal year in order to be considered for a Daffodil Grant

 The Rose and Daffodil Grant programs use a shared preliminary application.
 Applicants do not need to specify which grant they are pursuing.
 Foundation staff will determine the most suitable program for each applicant based on factors such as funding history and alignment with our Mission, values, and priorities.